-The agricultural use of organic soils (peat) lead to nitrous dioxide emissions due to mineralised nitrogen in these organic soils.
+The agricultural use of organic soils (peat) leads to nitrous oxide emissions due to mineralised nitrogen in these organic soils.
 The nitrous oxide emission from histosols is calculated according to Zee et al. (2021).
 The area of organic soils is multiplied with the nitrous oxide emission factor.